stefanofa/awesome/README.md

 ## C

 *   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

-## Go

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀

 ## HTML